Why Network Segmentation Projects Fail: Survey Administration and Ethics

-The survey was administered by Vanson Bourne,\fnmark{vb} an independent research firm, on our behalf.
-Respondents were recruited from Vanson Bourne's proprietary panel of IT and security professionals.
-In total, 4,921 individuals were exposed to the survey.
+The survey was administered on our behalf by Vanson Bourne,\fnmark{vb} an independent research firm that maintains a proprietary panel of IT and security professionals and recruits respondents from it.
+In total, 4,921 panelists were exposed to the survey.
 Of this initial pool, 3,050 individuals were screened out during the qualification phase for failing to meet the eligibility criteria.
 These criteria included involvement in a network segmentation project within the previous 24 months and employment at an organization meeting the required employee count (500) at the time of the project.
 A further 1,271 respondents who passed the screening phase were eliminated following stringent data quality checks.
 These exclusions were based on behaviors such as ``speeding'' through the survey or providing a high frequency of ``Don't know'' responses.
 Another 182 qualified respondents dropped out of the survey during the profiling section of the survey.
-Furthermore, 18 respondents dropped out in the main part of the survey; some of these responses were terminated once the target sample size of 400 was achieved and the survey was closed.
+Furthermore, 18 respondents dropped out in the main part of the survey; some of these were terminated once the target sample size of 400 was achieved and the survey was closed.

 The final sample comprises 400 completed responses from U.S.-based\ network security practitioners.
 Each respondent reported on a single failed segmentation project occurring within the previous 24 months at an organization with 500 or more employees.
 The median completion time for a successful response was 16~minutes and 58~seconds.
 For information on the project role and career experience of the 400 respondents see Figures~\ref{fig:sample_role},~\ref{fig:sample_career_projects}.